supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 # How to use

 0. **Add project tags to the project.** You can create all type of project tags: `none`, `any string`, `any number` and `one of string`.
 All created tags can be used in the app to add segment attributes (except technical tag `status-segments-on-synced-videos`).
+    > It is recommended not to change existing tags.
+To use the tags in the app correctly, you should prepare tags before launching the app.
+    > You can also add new tags later (don’t use existing or removed tag names).
+Just restart the app to use created tags.

-1. Run application from the context menu of video dataset
+1. Run app from Ecosystem or video project / video dataset context menu.
 2. Open app
-3. **Step 1** shows the information about selected dataset with links to project / dataset.
+3. **Step 1** Select one or two datasets to load videos from them.
+After selecting datasets, it shows the information about selected dataset (or datasets) and a path to segments stored in Team files.
-4. **Step 2** it is needed to select left and right video by clicking on corresponding buttons in videos table.
+4. **Step 2** It is needed to select left and right video by clicking on corresponding buttons in videos table.
 5. Once videos are selected press `SHOW ALL SEGMENTS` button to preview and manage existing segments.
 6. Press `START SEGMENTS TAGGING` button to start tagging, i.e. create or delete tags segments.
 7. On videos table at **Step 2** there is also column `STATUS` that helps to navigate what videos are finished and what are in progress (press `MARK VIDEOS AS DONE` button).